How to use LinkedIn for YOUR career

 Networking:

-LinkedIn is a social platform, designed for connecting and networking.
-As well as public networking on the newsfeed you can use your DMs for private conversations.
+LinkedIn is a social platform designed for connecting and networking.
+In addition to public networking on the newsfeed, you can use your DMs for private conversations.

 Keep it simple:

-• Get very clear on your intention and focus on one thing – for example, your focus could be to find a job, build your profile and personal brand, or grow a new network.
-All of that could happen organically but choose one and go for it!
+• Get very clear on your intention and focus on one thing—for example, finding a job, building your profile and personal brand, or growing a new network.
+All of that could happen organically, but choose one and go for it!

 • You don’t need a creator or premium account